-Minera IRL entered into a Letter Agreement in June 2010 with Alturas Minerals Corp. ("Alturas") providing the opportunity for the latter to earn up to an 80% interest in the Company's 61km2 Chapi-Chapi project, located in the department of Apurimac in southeastern Peru.
-The Chapi-Chapi property block is immediately adjacent to Alturas' 53km2 Utupara property, both of which lie within the Huaquirca copper-gold district.
-Together, the two projects now comprise a larger joint venture area designated the Huaquirca Joint Venture ("Huaquirca JV").
+Minera IRL entered into a Letter Agreement in June 2010 with Alturas Minerals Corp. ("Alturas") providing the opportunity for the latter to earn up to an 80% interest in the Company's Chapi-Chapi project, located in the department of Apurimac in southeastern Peru.